nxadm/rakudo-pkg/README.md

 ```
 ## Creating packages locally
 If you just want to create native packages, just go to the bin directory and
-execute the run_pkgrakudo.pl command.
+execute the pkg_rakudo.pl command.
 In this case there is no need to
 locally build the Docker images: you'll automatically retrieve the image from
 the rakudo namespace on Docker Hub.
 See below (Supplied scripts).